developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----
 <a name="softwarecomponents3"></a>
 ### LifeGuard Over-the-Air Updates
-**Delivery application works with a select set of Enterprise Mobility Management (EMM) systems** to deploy operating system updates wirelessly to Zebra mobile devices running Android.
-Also can retrieve device info including Android version, current base build and patch, and whether the device runs Google Mobile Services.
+**Firmware delivery application works with a select set of Enterprise Mobility Management (EMM) systems** to deploy operating-system updates wirelessly to Zebra mobile devices running Android.
+Also retrieves device info, including Android version and current base build and patch, and can report whether the device is running Google Mobile Services.

 [Learn more about LifeGuard OTA Updates](https://developer.zebra.com/apis/ota-update-delivery)

 -----

 ### Power Precision Console
 **Battery management solution** provides a centralized view of the health, state-of-charge and performance data of device batteries within an organization using data stored in Zebra's PowerPrecision batteries.
-Continuously monitors battery health in real time and triggers customized notifications of actions needed to maintain productivity.
+Continuously monitors battery health in real time and triggers customized notifications of actions needed to maintain worker productivity.

 [Learn more about PPC](/ppc)

 -----

 ### PTT Express

-Enables push-to-talk communications between compatible devices over an existing Wi-Fi network, a cost-effective way to provide a basic voice connection to small groups of workers inside the four walls.
+**Enables push-to-talk communications between compatible devices** over an existing Wi-Fi network.
+Provides a cost-effective way to enabling basic voice connections among small groups of workers inside the four walls of any enterprise.

 [Learn more about PTT Express](https://www.zebra.com/us/en/products/software/mobile-computers/ptt-express.html)